4d/docs/docs/WebServer/sessions.md

 This option is selected by default in new projects.
 It can however be disabled by selecting the **No sessions** option, in which case the web session features are disabled (no `Session` object is available).

 - Using the `WEB SET OPTION(Web scalable session;1)` statement.
-In this case, this setting "overrides" the option defined in the Settings dialog box and is applied only during the working session (it is not stored on disk).
+In this case, this setting overrides the option defined in the Settings dialog box and is applied only during the working session (it is not stored on disk).

 In both cases, the setting is local to the machine; so it can be different on the 4D Server Web server and the Web servers of remote 4D machines.